zaius/docs/lib/docs/services/using-services.md

     - mongodb:2.2.7
 ```

-Though the above syntax is short and sweet, sometimes you need to pass
+Though the above syntax is short and sweet, sometimes services need
-along more information to you service container.
+additional environment variables injected in them.
 As such you probably
-want to be explicit in defining your service containers and
+want to start off with being explicit in defining your service containers and
 reference them through an id:

 ```yaml